origin-42/readme-generator/README.md

 </div>

-### Motivation

-Uploading many projects online requires a lot of time writing and remembering information to include in a readme, whilst also ensuring correct formatting.
-Here we can simply type the desired information and formatting will be completed consistently, whilst ensuring all information is entered.
+Creating multiple repositories can be time consuming with the number of repositories developed.
+Here we can simply type the desired information and the formatting will be completed automatically, whilst ensuring formatting is consistent.
+This will save time searching for information that will be the same everytime, ensuring consistency across all applications, creating a clean and presenteable README.md file.

-### Problem

-Saves time searching for information that will be the same everytime.
-Ensures consistency across applications.
-Clean and presenteable README.md file.

-### Information

-The purpose of this application additionally served to further my knowledge with the enquirer package for prompts made with node.js.

 ## Requirements